mcarr-and/go-gin-marshalling/README.md

 ## TODO
-* helm up creating the namespaces for album-store and proxy-service to include the istio label
+* add istio label to all namespaces when deploying with skaffold
 * Add documentation to use IDE with Docker-Compose?
 * Emit events when data is changed.
 * Adding CI server integration